GracesGames/GracesGames.github.io/_posts/2017-07-23-2D-Tile-Map-Level-Editor.markdown

 [Unity Asset Store][asset-store] and [Website][website]

 ##### Motivation
-While starting out as an in-house tool for developing _Kick-It_ levels, the 2D Tile Map Level Editor was reworked and released in the Unity Asset Store for free to give other developers the option of adding a level editor to their game and allow for easy level creation.
+The 2D Tile Map Level Editor starting out as an in-house tool for developing _Kick-It_ levels but was reworked and released in the Unity Asset Store for free to give other developers the option of adding a level editor to their game and allow easy level creation by players.

 ##### Gameplay